PopcornCheck

 • Shows courage in standing up for what's right even when it goes against tradition

-• Demonstrates that understanding and empathy can resolve conflicts better than violence
+• Demonstrates that understanding and compassion can be more powerful than violence

 Screenplay